Communication and development

 Credits: Kenneth Cukier, participant ; Robert Kramer, participant ; Louis-Dominique Oudraogo, participant ; Bruce Perens, participant ; Mark Shuttleworth, participant ; Richard Stallman, participant ; Shane Wall, participant ;

-IOSN, publisher ; UNDP-APDIP, publisher.
-UNESCO, producer ; UNITAR, producer.
+IOSN, producer ; UNDP-APDIP, producer.
+UNESCO, co-producer ; UNITAR, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9